sylveon/NoEmptyShadeView/README.md

 Hides the texts from the notification shade (also known as notification panel) that shows when there is no notifications ("No notifications").

-Please note that this module also hides battery status text on the lockscreen.

 It was designed with stock Android in mind.
 It may work with a OEM ROM, but I don't guarantee anything.

 If anything doesn't works, you're welcome to file an issue.